notMarque/RomiOnSpeed/Mechanical Design Documentation.md

 # Design Goals
 At the outset of this project we knew that we wanted to create a robot with differential swerve drive that was packaged as close to the same size as a Romi as possible.
 Due to these two broad constraints our design process started with creating a well-packaged swerve drive module and then nesting the other supporting components.
+Additionally, as a challenge to ourselves, we decided to design all of our own parts instead of relying on existing solutions (excepting off the shelf electronics components and hardware).
 # Swerve Module
 ## Research
 When researching existing solutions for small form factor differential swerve drives we were able to find three main designs.